 Now for the story of things coming in pairs.
 Maybe I should have titled this post “The Tale of Two Sit Tease” because just when we thought one thing might happen, a second one was around the corner saying, HELLO, #2 it is!
 Starting with our arrival into Copenhagen.
 We thought we’d take the metro train into city center (Hubby loves to take trains in every city we visit) but the line for the tickets was a mile long and it was pretty late at that juncture.
 So we settled for another option, a taxi, which was grand.
 We stayed at the lovely Hotel Alexandra (on Hans Christian Andersen Blvd) just walking distance to Tivoli Gardens.
 It is a boutique mid-priced hotel that prides itself on its Danish Design.
 And the slogan is “feels like you are staying with a friend.”
-Indeed on the first night when we were in the lobby enjoying complimentary glasses of wine, I saw an old vinyl L.P. record player and what was there but a record by my son’s Godfather and my dear friend, Quincy Jones!
+Indeed on the first night when we were in the lobby enjoying complimentary glasses of wine, I saw an old vinyl L.P. record player and what was there but a record by my dear friend, Quincy Jones!

 Continuing on with the double pairs story, on Saturday we had two options for our foodie heaven mega meal.
 I will share all about that in the next post.
 But suffice it to say, our #2 option dining experience was likely the best we’ve ever had.
 The bucket list was seriously ticked off with gold stars!
 Nordic cuisine is sublime!
 We were so full from the four hour lunch we had that we went back to the hotel and fell into a food coma.
 By the time we awakened, we were too tired to go anywhere else and just stayed in and enjoyed each other’s company.
 We weren’t that hungry, so instead of going out for dinner, we literally only ate peanuts and drank some wine while watching the Frank Sinatra 100th birthday celebration on television.
 We are both major fans of “Old Blue Eyes” so it was a nice treat.
 And who was on the show, but Quincy Jones!
 Yep he popped up twice!